titoghose/PyTrack/README.md

 As of now, it supports data collected using SR Research EyeLink, SMI and Tobii eye trackers.
 The framework contains a *formatBridge* function that converts these files into a base format and then performs analysis on it.

+The detailed documentation of the project with explanation of all its modules can be found [here](https://pytrack-ntu.readthedocs.io/en/latest/).

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.